FourThievesVinegar/solderless-microlab/docs/troubleshooting.md

 If you do not feel any change in resistance, try jumpering other combinations of pins until you identify the two pairs.
 See Troubleshooting Stepper Motor if you continue to have issues.

+### The Y pump works but the others don't

+This likely means you reversed the stepper motor wires at some point.

 ## Pumps Box Assembly

 - If your pump does not come with mounting hardware, you may need to get creative.
 In a pinch, zipties should work although you may want to double them up or drill out the holes to support thicker ties.